-As a next step in the development of the method of Advective Transport Phenomena (ATP) as published in De Lange (2020, 2022, 2024), the present work aims to fill the theoretical gap mentioned above and to deepen the understanding of mechanical dispersion in the groundwater community.
+As a next step in the development of the method of Advective Transport Phenomena (ATP) as published in De Lange (2020, 2022, 2024), the present work aims to fill the theoretical gap mentioned above and to deepen the understanding of mechanical dispersion in groundwater.
 A new parameter for dispersive mass transport is presented that is intended to replace the classical dispersivity parameter in numerical modeling.

-In the method of ATP (De Lange 2020), mechanical dispersion describes the spread of water particles generated by flow through heterogeneities in the aquifer at sub-model scale meaning at local-scale as in (Dagan 1989, figure 3.n) and instead of at micro-scale or pore-scale as in classical dispersion theory (Bear, Molz, Neumann, Batu).
-The dimensions of the process at local scale are indicated in figure NN in Kinzelbach and Name (REF) that shows heterogeneous zones or gravel pockets in a sandy aquifer in the range of one to tens of meters.
-This is supported by the values of the characteristic lengths reported from large field experiments all over the world (De Lange, 2022).
+De Lange 2020, describes the spread of water particles caused by conductivity variations in the aquifer at sub-model scale.
+This means at local-scale as in (Dagan 1989, figure 3.n) and not at micro-scale or pore-scale as is assumed in classical dispersion theory (Bear, Molz, Neumann, Batu).
+The dimensions of the process at local scale are indicated in figure NN in Kinzelbach and Name (REF), which shows heterogeneous zones or gravel pockets in a sandy aquifer in the range of one to tens of meters.
+This is supported by the values of the characteristic lengths reported from large field experiments, which have been carried out all over the world (De Lange, 2022).

 The conceptual model of ATP is fundamentally different from that of classical theory (Bear, Dagan) and leads to a set of equations for distinguished situations.
 In ATP, mechanical dispersion occurs while water particles are moving, so in longitudinal direction of the groundwater flow.
 In a model. it is additional to transport processes at average velocity in the aquifer or in a model cell.
 In the present work, dispersion is considered to occur along a flow path as may come from a numerical model.
-As a first step on the way to an implementation in numerical modeling, a set of applicable equations is presented and a demonstration is given of the development over time of two clouds of water particles or plumes as may occur in a weakly and strongly heterogeneous aquifer.
+As a first step on the way to an implementation in numerical modeling, a set of applicable equations is presented and a demonstration is given of the development over time of two clouds of dissolved particles or plumes as may occur in a weakly and strongly heterogeneous aquifer.

-In a previous paper (De Lange, 2022), the method of ATP has been applied to better understand dispersion as observed in fourteen large field experiments performed at nine well-documented sites all over the world, including a well-based set of stochastic parameters describing the heterogeneity of the aquifers.
-The reported log conductivity variance as well as the dispersivities cover a range of more than two orders of magnitude.
-Most of the dispersivities have been derived from the variance of the spread of solvents divided by twice length of traveled distance by plume center (Axness and Gelhar 1989, eq (3)).
-The average of the 146 ratios of reported and calculated dispersivities is 0.91, while about 95 per cent of the calculated dispersivities remains within a factor 2 of the reported ones.
-The paper describes that the dispersivity will remain constant with growing travel distance for highly heterogeneous aquifers while it will grow linearly with travel distance for homogeneous aquifers as well as that any case may occur in between.
-Whereas this previous work has shown the applicability of the method of ATP in field situations, the present work is a first step to the application in modeling.
+De Lange (2022), applied the method of ATP to better understand dispersion as observed in fourteen large-scale field experiments performed at nine well-documented sites all over the world.
+Included was a well-based set of stochastic parameters describing the heterogeneity of the aquifers (deze zin klopt niet met de voorgaande).
+The log conductivity variances reported from these experiments as well as their dispersivities cover a range of more than two orders of magnitude.
+Most of the dispersivities were derived from the variance of the spread of solvents, which was divided by twice the length of the distance traveled by the plume’s center (Axness and Gelhar 1989, eq (3)).
+The average of the 146 ratios of reported and calculated dispersivities is 0.91, while about 95 per cent of the calculated dispersivities remains within a factor 2 of the reported ones (mij is niet duideijk we nu wat heeft gerapporteerd.
+Maak duidelijk onderscheid tussen wat uit de artikele kwam en wat jij hebt bepaald).
+De Lange (2022) concluded that the dispersivity will remain constant with growing travel distance for highly heterogeneous aquifers, while it will grow linearly with travel distance for homogeneous aquifers, while actual cases will be somewhere in between.
+Whereas applicability of the method of ATP in field situations was presented by De Lange(2022), the present work is a first step to actual numerical implementation.

-The pictures in figure 1 are generated with the analytic element method (Strack, 1989), whereas those in figures 4 and 5 are generated in Microsoft365 Excell.
+The pictures in figure 1 are generated with the analytic element method (Strack, 1989), whereas those in figures 4 and 5 are generated in Microsoft365 Excel.

 Methodology